 Brands like Under Armour recognized her talent, impact, significance and position.
 The company featured her as one of the primary faces in their “I Will What I Want” campaign, generating over four million views on YouTube- in one week!

-Under Armour gave their star a big congratulations through Twitter on Tuesday to celebrate the announcement:
+Under Armour gave their star a big congratulations through Twitter to celebrate the announcement:

 History is beautiful.